 Live Action Projects is an integrated storytelling agency founded in 2005 by David Modigliani.

-David is a creative strategist, storyteller and documentary filmmaker with 12+ years experience reaching broad audiences through stories of purpose.
+David is a creative strategist, storyteller and documentary filmmaker with 14+ years of experience reaching broad audiences through stories of purpose.
 He directs a best-in-class roster of cinematographers, photographers, extended film crews, editors, composers, motion graphics designers, audio engineers and social media community builders to execute award-winning storytelling work, from concept to Cannes.

 David loves storytelling in all its forms – on page, stage, or screen.
 He’s a published poet and playwright.
 His play HOLED won the American Repertory Theater’s Phyllis Anderson Prize; his play WIRELESS-LESS premiered at the Fusebox Festival, was published in Theater Magazine, and was nominated by the Austin Critics Table for “Best New Play.”
 He co-founded improv comedy group, The Knuckleball Now, which was named one of Austin’s best by the Austin Chronicle and won the B. Iden Payne award for outstanding improv troupe.

 He holds a BA from Harvard College and an MFA from the University of Texas at Austin, where he was a James A. Michener fellow in creative writing, but he’s most proud to be a founding member of the Texas Playboys Baseball Club – leaders of the Sandlot Revolution.
-He lives in Austin, Texas with his two cats, Harvi and Lilli.